2024 3420

 Reporting Allegations of Discrimination and/or Harassment

 Reports of discrimination and/or harassment may also be made to any other District employee including a supervisor or building principal.
-All reports of discrimination and/or harassment will be immediately forwarded to the CRCO.
+All reports of discrimination and/or harassment must be immediately forwarded to the CRCO.
 Reports may also be forwarded to other District employees depending on the allegations.

 In addition to complying with this policy, District employees must comply with any other applicable District policy, regulation, procedure, collective bargaining agreement, or other document such as the District’s Code of Conduct.
 Applicable documents include, but are not limited to, the District’s policies, regulations, and procedures related to Title IX, sexual harassment in the workplace, and the Dignity for All Students Act (DASA).